-Low temperature, rarified and clean air helped to preserve the bodies of deceased better than it would happen elsewhere.
+Low temperature, rarified and clean air helped to preserve the bodies of the deceased better than it would happen elsewhere.
 As the ice melts (nowadays it melts more than before), even flesh is revealed.
 Ice and landslides have pushed some bones in the lake.

-Late research with radiocarbon tests shows that these people died sometimes around 850 AD (research done at Oxford University Radiocarbon Accelerator Unit, accuracy +/- 30 years).
-Analysis of skulls performed in Pune, Hyderabad and London led to surprising find – turned out that these people most likely died of a sudden hailstorm.
+Late research with radiocarbon tests shows that these people died sometimes around 850 AD (research was done at Oxford University Radiocarbon Accelerator Unit, accuracy +/- 30 years).
+Analysis of skulls performed in Pune, Hyderabad, and London led to a surprising find – turned out that these people most likely died of a sudden hailstorm.
 Hailstones in this region might become as large as cricket balls (ie. 7 cm diameter).
 Thus during one such terrible storm large group of people died here without finding safe shelter.
 Some examined skulls were fractured but some even had holes.
-Injuries were seen mostly in upper part of skulls, while other bones were less damaged.
+Injuries were seen mostly in the upper part of skulls, while other bones were less damaged.
 This most likely was caused by blunt, hard objects falling from above.

 Further analysis shows that there were rather diverse people.
 DNA analysis hints at specific mutations observed in people living in Maharashtra (at Roopkund were found family members of Kokanastha Bramins) as well as few local people.
 There were found children, women.
-Analysis shows that these people for weeks were walking without proper food.
+The analysis shows that these people for weeks were walking without proper food.

 Here have been found even pieces of clothing, glass beads (ie. women were present), ring, spear.